QuiGonJin/Connect4/README.md

 LibGDX Connect 4 by Kevin Chen
 ===============================
-This is a simple connect 4 game created with LibGDX for an interview.
-The app consists of 2 screens:
+This is a simple connect 4 game with some miscellaneous functionalities created with LibGDX The app consists of 2 screens:

 **MainScreen:**